MARUTHESH/event_management_system/readme.md

 ### 2. Open your browser and navigate to http://127.0.0.1:8000/

 ### 3. You can now start using the application.
-All the endpoints are listed in the assignment.postman_collection of APIs.
+All the endpoints are listed in the assignment.postman_collection.json of APIs.